-To mitigate building-induced wake turbulence, it's recommended to implement operational risk mitigation measures accepted by the airport operator and CASA when winds exceed 12.8 kt from the NNE (wind angle $22.5^{\circ} \pm 22.5^{\circ}$).
+To mitigate building-induced wake turbulence, it's recommended to implement operational risk mitigation measures accepted by the airport operator and CASA when winds exceed 11.9 kt from the NNE (wind angle 33.8°± 22.5°).

-The addition of the proposed development has a minor impact on the peak turbulence levels, ie it increases the peak turbulence level by ~0.7 kt for the worst-case scenario but the number of exceedances for the current and post development scenarios is similar taking into account all analysed wind directions.
+The addition of the proposed development has a minor impact on the peak turbulence levels, ie it increases the peak turbulence level by ~0.9 kt for the worst-case scenario, taking into account all analysed wind directions.